falqas/meread/README.md

 # Future builds

 - Unsubscribe...
+- Group reads/"book club" (sign up with multiple friends)
+- "Sneak peek" link in email to see next page
+- Increase/decrease size of daily page depending on user behavior
+- Other doc formats (pdf)
+- Parsing of non-standard epubs
+- Image support
 - Stop sending pages on book end
+- (Opt-in) tracking of streaks
+- Better parsing of content to try to avoid unclosed tags
 - Trigger next daily page for debugging
-- Better parsing of content to try to avoid unclosed tags
-- Parsing of non-standard epubs
-- Other doc formats (pdf)
-- Mechanism to increase/decrease size of daily page depending on user request
 - Upgrade to better-sqlite3
 - Auth
 - How to handle in-line links e.g. footnotes
-- (Opt-in) tracking of streaks
+- Highlighting?